Owl Wood and Pit Plantation

 Owl Wood and Pit Plantation are adjacent blocks of woodland which are, for the large part, surrounded by arable farmland.

+Owl Wood and Pit Plantation is owned managed in partnership with Leeds City Council.
 Whilst Owl Wood is now dominated by relatively recent naturally regenerated sycamore, oak and silver birch, it is known to have been wooded at least since the end of the eighteenth century.

 Pit Plantation, as it's name suggests, is of planted origin - it is first documented in the 1913 map of the Township of Allerton Bywater.